Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Donte Moncrief

-could also surprise in what may turn into a back-and-forth contest against the
+could also surprise in what may turn into a back-and-forth contest against the Browns.

-- Despite being limited throughout the practice week with an ankle injury, the Carolina Panthers head coach Ron Rivera has confirmed Cam Newton is set to start in Sunday's tantalizing matchup against the New Orleans Saints .
+- Despite being limited throughout the practice week with an ankle injury, Carolina Panthers coach Ron Rivera has confirmed Cam Newton is set to start in Sunday's tantalizing matchup against the Saints.

 RUNNING BACKS